Kenya

 KENYA: MAASAI MARA MIGRATION WILDLIFE PHOTOGRAPHY TOURS WITH WILD IMAGES

 Our inaugural Wild Images ‘Migration Special’ in Kenya’s Maasai Mara in August 2020 not only lived up to all expectations but greatly exceeded them!
-The Blue Wildebeest crossings were unusually numerous this August and included a truly epic Mara River crossing of over 50,000 individuals right at our camp at Entim!
+The Blue Wildebeest crossings were unusually numerous that August and included a truly epic Mara River crossing of over 50,000 individuals right at our camp at Entim!
 We have been sending groups to stay at the well-appreciated Kicheche Bush Camp in the Mara’s Olare-Motorogi Conservancy for some years, which is a truly superb place for photographing big cats and other wildlife, but if you want to see the awesome wildebeest and zebra crossings during the migration from July to October, staying on the Mara River, inside the Maasai Mara National Reserve, is a must, and Entim is the best-positioned camp of all for experiencing the crossings.

 In the Maasai Mara National Reserve, we will be based at famous Entim, a luxury safari camp (more like a luxury lodge in quality and spaciousness, with huge fixed sleeping tents with private bathrooms and a wonderful, spacious dining and lounge area overlooking the Mara River).
 For those who want to witness the awesome wildebeest crossings of the Mara River, Entim has the very best location of any camp in the Mara, being spectacularly situated beside the river with a famous crossing point right beside the camp!
 We have witnessed up to 50,000 or more wildebeest crossing at a time at Entim, flowing like a river of life from one side of the river to another.
 What could be more spectacular than that, and right where we are staying?!